-AWARD QUANTITY CRITERIA AWARD Academic Excellence Award for Master Degree 1 Awarded to the student with the highest weighted average from a Master degree program at the University.
-Cash award of QR20,000 (paid in two installments) and a Crystal Academic Excellence Award for Bachelor Degree 1 Awarded to the student with the highest weighted average from a Bachelor degree program at the University.
-Cash award of QR20,000 (paid in two installments) and a Crystal Academic Excellence Award for Advanced Diploma 1 Awarded to the student with the highest weighted average from a 3 year program at the University.
-Cash award of QR20,000 (paid in two installments) and a Crystal Academic Excellence Award for Two Year Diploma 1 Awarded to the student with the highest weighted average from a 2 year program at the University.
+AWARD QUANTITY DESCRIPTION AWARD Academic Excellence Award (Master Degree) 1 Awarded to a FINAL YEAR Master's degree student with the highest weighted average from the previous academic year at the University.
+Cash award of QR20,000 (paid in two installments) and a Crystal Academic Excellence Award (Bachelor Degree) 1 Awarded to a FINAL YEAR Bachelor degree student with the highest weighted average for the previous academic year at the University.
+Cash award of QR20,000 (paid in two installments) and a Crystal Academic Excellence Award (Advanced Diploma) 1 Awarded to a FINAL YEAR Advanced Diploma student with the highest weighted average for the previous academic year at the University.
+Cash award of QR20,000 (paid in two installments) and a Crystal Academic Excellence Award (Two-Year Diploma) 1 Awarded to a FINAL YEAR Diploma student with the highest weighted average for the previous academic year at the University.
 Cash award of QR20,000 (paid in two installments) and a Crystal Academic Merit Award 8 Awarded to the two undergraduate students with the highest weighted average from each College after the selection of the Academic Excellence Awards recipients.
 Cash award of QR10,000 (paid in two installments) and a Crystal Academic Distinction Award 24 Awarded to the top six undergraduate students with the highest weighted average from each College after selection of the Academic Excellence and Academic Merit Awards recipients.
-Medal & Certificate English Foundation Award 2 Awarded to two students from Foundation English and two students from Foundation Math as nominated by faculty for their outstanding performance in the Foundation Program.
-Plaque & Certificate
+Medal and Certificate Foundation Program Award 4 Awarded to two students from Foundation English and two students from Foundation Math.
+Plaque and Certificate